sueszli/notionSnapshot/README.md

 # How to use

-> [!TIP]
+> [!WARNING]
-> Before using, keep in mind: Webscraping is not safe backup method. \
+> Project not actively maintained - but pull-requests are welcome.
-> This project aims to generate look-alike copies of your Notion pages – not to back your data up.
+>
-> For a more reliable option, check out [NotionBackup](https://github.com/sueszli/notionBackup) which fixes Notion's standard HTML exports.
+> Also: Webscraping is not a safe backup method.
+This project creates look-alikes of your pages but for backups check out [NotionBackup](https://github.com/sueszli/notionBackup) which fixes Notion's standard HTML exports.

 <br>